 With multiple high-performance investment strategies to choose from in our ETF Investment Strategy Suite, how do you select the one that's right for you?
 After all, you are going to be following this strategy's guidance for weeks, months, years – even decades to come.
 While you can change your strategy twice during your subscription, it is best to choose the one that's appropriate for you from the start and STICK WITH IT.
 Consistently following your strategy's recommendations to the letter is the single most powerful thing you can do that can nearly guarantee your investing success.

-Therefore, we have developed an straightforward and simple approach to guide you through the selection of a strategy with which you can be consistently successful over the long term.
+Therefore, we have developed a straightforward and simple approach to guide you through the selection of a strategy with which you can be consistently successful over the long term.
 We cover that method on this page.

 First, we would like to provide you with a little background, so you understand the key challenges that all investor's face, then we'll discuss the system that we hope will help you make the appropriate decision that will overcome those challenges.

 A Counter-Intuitive Success Formula

-In fact, that scene is a highly glamorized way that some professional investors operated long ago.
-To be a discretionary investor implied the necessity of being aware of the most important factors that could affect each of the stocks in your portfolio(s).
-For any given company, that meant perhaps a dozens different key factors that could affect a company's business prospects.
-And imagine if you had a diversified portfolio of 20 or 50 stocks!
+In fact, that scene is highly glamorized way that a few, high-rolling, professional investors operated long ago.
+To be a successful discretionary investor implied the necessity of being aware of the most important factors that could affect each of the stocks in your portfolio(s).
+For any given company, that meant perhaps dozens of different factors that could affect a company's business prospects and stock-price.
+And imagine if you had a well-diversified portfolio of 20 or 50 stocks!

 However, today's reality is far afield of the nightmare of being a discretionary investor in the 'old days,' or the exhilarating movie plot depicted in 'Wall Street.'
-Instead, today's most successful investors recognize the fact that behavioral errors are unavoidable – no matter how much experience they may have.
+Instead, today's most successful investors recognize the fact that behavioral errors are unavoidable – no matter how much experience they may hold.